-Hermione craned her neck to watch as her best friend was re-sorted.
+Hermione craned her neck to watch her best friend being re-sorted.
 The tables had become much fuller now that they were more than halfway through McGonagall's list.

-Harry smiled at Ginny reassuringly, having accepted whatever his fate would be.
+Harry smiled at Ginny reassuringly, having appeared to accept in advance whatever decision the hat made.
 Hermione supposed that after facing Voldemort, the Sorting Hat could not possibly be too frightening…

 Hermione felt lightheaded.
 Everything seemed wrong.
 She was separated from Harry and – almost certainly – from Ron as well.
 She had completely lost her appetite.

 Finally, the list was petering to the end…

 "Weasley, Ginevra!" was called and Hermione looked up with hope.
 Ginny was quick-witted and talented.
 Perhaps…

 Her heart sank, even as Ginny grinned broadly and rushed toward the Slytherin table with far too much glee for a Gryffindor to be exhibiting.
 She scrambled into a space beside Harry, who kissed her lightly on the cheek.